 Just kidding.
 Sorta.

-Since we're besties I'll share the beans.
-I have finally perfected my super-secret-mom-hold after 6 babies!
+Since we're besties, I'll spill the beans.
+I have finally perfected my super-secret-mom-hold after eight babies!
 Have your baby positioned flat across your stomach with their face into your bicep so their nose is still exposed and they can breathe.
 Put your arm in between their legs and rock.
 Lightly pat their back and they'll be to sleep in NO time!